-Now to great and sacred Three,

-The Father, Son, and Spirit be

-Eternal power and glory given,

-Through all the worlds where God is

-known,

-Profil the correlation of the through

-By all the angels near the throne,

-And all the saints in earth and heaven.
+Now to the great and sacred Three, The Father, Son, and Spirit, be Eternal power and glory given, Through all the worlds where God is known.
+By all the angels near the throne, And all the saints in earth and heaven.

-To Father, Son, and Holy Ghost,

-The God whom we adore,

-Be glory as it was, is now,

-And shall be evermore.
+To Father, Son, and Holy Ghost, One God whom we adore, Be glory as it was, is now, And shall be evermore.